 .NET Multi-platform App UI (.NET MAUI) is a cross-platform framework for creating native mobile and desktop apps with C# and XAML.

-.NET Multi-platform App UI (.NET MAUI) is currently in preview.
+While .NET Multi-platform App UI (.NET MAUI) has been released, Visual Studio support for .NET MAUI is currently in preview.
 This content relates to a pre-release product that may be substantially modified before it's released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.

 Using .NET MAUI, you can develop apps that can run on Android, iOS, macOS, and Windows from a single shared code-base.